 Insurance rates have risen steeply (18.6%) over the past year, while maintenance and repair costs have risen moderately (3.4%).
 These increased costs may have prompted the IRS to raise the rate from 70 cents per mile.

 To qualify for business-related mileage deductions, taxpayers must use their vehicles for self-employment purposes.
-Employees cannot deduct mileage for tasks assigned by an employer.
+Employees cannot deduct mileage for employer-assigned tasks.
 This deduction remains suspended through 2026.

 Personal commuting costs, such as driving from home to a regular workplace, are not deductible.
 However, self-employed individuals can generally deduct miles driven for qualified business activities, including visiting clients, delivering products, or traveling between different work locations.

 To calculate mileage deductions, taxpayers multiply the miles driven for eligible purposes by the appropriate IRS mileage rate.
-For instance, if a taxpayer drove 1,000 miles for business purposes in 2023, they would multiply 1,000 by the 2023 IRS mileage rate of 65.5 cents to determine their deductible amount.
-If the same individual drove 1,000 business miles in 2024, the deductible amount would be $670.
+For instance, if a taxpayer drives 1,000 qualified business miles in 2026, the reimbursement at the IRS standard mileage rate would be 1,000 × $0.725 = $ 725.

 Many organizations rely on the IRS business mileage rate when reimbursing employees.
 When these reimbursements are made at the IRS rate or an equivalent amount under an accountable plan, they are generally not taxable to employees.
 The requirements for tax-exempt accountable plans are outlined in IRS Publication 463.
 Employers may also consider alternative approaches, such as a Fixed-and-Variable-Rate (FAVR) program or a mileage allowance based on the federal rate.

 Many employers adopt the standard IRS mileage rate because it is straightforward to administer.
 Drivers document their trips in an IRS-compliant mileage log and then multiply those miles by the federal rate in effect for that year.
-Other employers implement FAVR programs, which apply location-specific cost data to deliver more precise reimbursements.
+Other employers implement FAVR programs that use location-specific cost data to deliver more precise reimbursements.

 Downsides of paying the standard IRS rate for business reimbursements: